Short Personal Description:

 Courses currently teaching at Rocky and previous courses taught at Rocky:

-This year, I am again teaching full-time and my courseload includes the following classes: Creative Writing--Short Story; Creative Writing--Poetry and five sections of English 9 (some of the Pre-A.P. variety).
+This year, I am again teaching full-time and my courseload includes the following classes: Creative Writing--Short Story, Creative Writing--Poetry, C.P.
+English 9, and Mind Center.

 What does the Lobo Way mean to me?: